 Every type of innovation (incremental, breakthrough, technology, business model …) fits with its own funding scheme.
 However, the application procedure can seem discouraging.
-Are you insecure about eligibility and your project's innovative character?
+Are you insecure about eligibility and your project’s innovative character?
 The technologies that offer a solution?
 Uncertain about the valorization route or how to document your project?
-Here you find insights to ensure your funding from Vlaio, Interreg, Eureka, ESA …
+Here you find insights to ensure receiving subsidies from Vlaio, Interreg, Eureka, ESA …

 Step 1: ask yourself why you need funding

-The first question you need to ask yourself is: 'Why is our innovative idea important for our company?'
-For a successful subsidy application you need to know whether it fits in a wider growth trajectory, whether it contributes to a technology or service platform.
+The first question you need to ask yourself is: “Why is our innovative idea important for our company?”
+To successfully apply for subsidies, you need to know whether it fits in a wider growth trajectory, whether it contributes to a technology or service platform.
 Will a successful project lead to a competitive advantage?
 Does the project go beyond the current state-of-the-art?
 Will your customers or end-users benefit from new or improved services or products?

 Step 2: ask the same questions from the perspective of the respective funding agency